Skip to main content

 Why are the H-1200 replacement cartridges so expensive?

-At $390, the cartridge set reflects commercial-grade manufacturing and materials.
+The cartridge set reflects commercial-grade manufacturing and materials, which puts it at a premium price point.
 However, the 1,000-gallon capacity means you typically replace cartridges only once per year.
-That works out to about $1.07 per day for restaurant-quality water — less than a single bottle of water.
+That works out to roughly a dollar a day for restaurant-quality water — less than a single bottle of water.
 The cost-per-gallon is actually competitive with many cheaper filter systems that require more frequent replacement.

 Final Verdict